 There are no more barriers to cross.
 All I have in common with the uncontrollable and the insane, the vicious and the evil, all the mayhem I have caused and my utter indifference toward it I have now surpassed.
 My pain is constant and sharp and I do not hope for a better world for anyone, in fact I want my pain to be inflicted on others.
 I want no one to escape, but even after admitting this there is no catharsis, my punishment continues to elude me and I gain no deeper knowledge of myself; no new knowledge can be extracted from my telling.
 This confession has meant nothing.

-In this case, both Patrick Bateman and Dorian Gray had a narcissistic personality (uhh Bateman was also a psychopath to put it plainly and requires a new post to talk about) it’s why I’m giving a heads up that this review might be slightly bit biased but dw I did take notes while reading TPODG so we’re mostly all good.
+In this case, both Patrick Bateman and Dorian Gray had a narcissistic personality (uhh, Bateman was also a psychopath, to put it plainly and requires a separate post just to discuss his character).
+It’s why I’m giving a heads up that this review might be slightly bit biased, but don’t’ worry, I did take notes while reading TPODG, so we’re mostly all good.

-First thing I noticed is that in both books the element of narcissism is heavily involved and that Dorian Gray is modelled after Narcissus- the guy in Greek mythology who was condemned to fall in love with his own reflection because he once pushed away a nymph named Echo (Sybil in this book) who fell in love with him and she got so devastated that she wandered in the woods until there was nothing left of her except for the sound of echo.
-All day Narcissus would just sit in front of his image while every nymph fawned over him, when realizing that it was just his reflection he’s in love with and will never get any love in return he got into so much emotional pain and died of starvation while staring at his own reflection.
+The first thing I noticed is that in both books, the element of narcissism is heavily involved and that Dorian Gray is modeled after Narcissus- the guy in Greek mythology who was condemned to fall in love with his own reflection because he once pushed away a nymph named Echo (Sybil in this book) who fell in love with him and she got so devastated that she wandered in the woods until there was nothing left of her except for the sound of the echo.
+All-day, Narcissus would just sit in front of his image while every nymph fawned over him.
+When realizing that it was just his reflection he’s in love with and will never get any love in return, he got into so much emotional pain and died of starvation while staring at his own reflection.